mananshah27092000/Exporing-Infinities-Website/README.md

 # Exporing-Infinities-Website

-Open Login Register Folder in Terminal and write following things
+Open loginRegister Folder in Terminal and write following things

 1. npm install
 /*this will install all the dependencies*/